midnightntwrk/midnight-architecture/adrs/0018-compact-syntax-changes.md

 We've chosen to use TypeScript-style angle brackets everywhere.

 Developers can update their code by replacing the square brackets on generic definitions and instantiations to use angle brackets.

-This change could be automated.
+We could provide a tool to automate this change.
+Note that it requires distinguishing square brackets used for generics from square brackets used for vector literals and vector indexing.

 We've decided to make two additional changes to generics: